dettonville/dettonville.org/content/news/2019-09-29-mapstruct-1_3_1_Final-bug-fix-released.md

 ### Ability to disable builder on method level

 It is now possible to disable the usage of Builders via the `Builder#disableBuilder` option.
-This is useful if you want to tell MapStruct no to use builders when mapping your beans.
+This is useful if you want to tell Dettonville no to use builders when mapping your beans.

 ### Stricter matching for lifecycle methods / non-unique parameters